Claude Code Workshop · May 2026

 Reply from anywhere.
 The agents process your commands.
 No laptop required.

-The Friday Ritual
+The Friday One-on-One

 15 minutes on Friday.
 The AI gathers context.
 You just answer.